spring-cloud-services-samples/animal-rescue/README.md

 Note - `spring-cloud` CLI extension `3.0.0` or later is a pre-requisite to enable the latest Enterprise tier functionality to configure VMware Tanzu Components

+WHAT IS THIS ABOUT? upgrading older versions to the new onese?
 ```shell
     az extension remove --name spring-cloud
     az extension add --name spring-cloud